 Over the next decade the Festival expanded gradually, cautiously adding length to its calendar, exploring new venues, reaching out to new audiences, growing its donor base – and always seeking out the most exciting array of musical artists possible from Canada and from around the world.

 Important milestones and key events

-Artistic-programming highlights from Stratford Summer Music’s first 11 seasons include:
+Artistic-programming highlights from Stratford Summer Music’s past seasons include:

 - Inauguration of two enduring series which continue to honour two great figures of Canadian music in the 20th century.
 The Maureen Forrester Young Canadian Artists series showcases the work of Canada’s emerging musicians, and the Harry Somers Lecture with Music focuses annually on a topic which is relevant to culture and Canada in the 21st century while, prior to each lecture, presenting works composed by Dr. Somers.